YOUTH PROGRAMS REGISTRATION AND PAYMENT

-Are there any materials we will need to provide for online programs?
+Are there any materials we will need for online programs?

-- We ask all students to provide pencils, pens, blank paper, crayons/markers/colored pencils, scissors, and a ruler or straightedge.
+- We ask all students to have pencils, pens, blank paper, crayons/markers/colored pencils, scissors, and a ruler or straightedge.

-What platform will you use for the online classes?
+What platform will you use for online classes?

 - We will use the Center for Architecture’s Zoom Video Conferencing for our online programs.

 - We will also use Microsoft SharePoint/OneDrive to share digital program materials with students.
 This is a great way to share program resources without clogging up your inboxes.

 - For our Digital Design classes, we will be using the digital software program SketchUp.
 We will send instructions for downloading the free version of this program to all registered families.